 “You’re in the process of saying goodbye to your mother,” my shaman says.
 In getting to know my her like this, he explains, and in coming to understand her better by virtue of being with her without an agenda, and without trying to impose my rhythm or my topics of conversation on her, I was setting myself up for a healthy and beautiful goodbye untainted by unresolved issues or frustrations that, ultimately, are mine to deal with.
 And to be dealing with them now, while she is still alive, is obviously the best time.
 Too many people don’t do this work while the people they love are still amongst them; they too often bury these people without having truly said goodbye.

 The shaman doesn’t know it, but he is talking about me.
 My father sat in a hospital bed the last time I saw him.
 It takes him hours to shave, he told me.
 I’m dying, he meant.
 But I didn’t understand.
 I didn’t say goodbye.
 I didn’t say anything.
 This moment would haunt me for years.
 In one recurring dream, he sits quietly in a chair against a wall.
 In another, he passes silently through the room.
-There is the one dream of us picking blueberries in an endless field, but in this one, like in the others, I never go up to him, we don’t exchange any words.
+There is the dream where I watch him carry a large flat full of blueberries to the car, but in this one, like in the others, I never go up to him, we don’t exchange any words.
 The guilt and shame and confusion I feel in the dreams follow me into my waking hours.
 The bitter tears I do not cry stay stuck in my throat and clog up my heart.
 The pain is burdensome.
 I will never be free of it.

 But this thinking is that of a flawed human; it is not God’s thinking.
 Look at the painting.
 In the sky-blue bird at the woman’s feet is the promise of freedom.
 In the four-legged being in front of her, God.
 With God, isn’t even the impossible imaginable?
 If my father is the little gray creature, then the clothing are the unresolved issues and frustrations I had yet to contend with.
 But clothing is not a permanent fixture; it can be removed.
 My father’s physical body might be dead and buried, but I could still do the work my shaman had spoken of.
 I could still say goodbye.
 In fact, I had to say goodbye.
 My heart would not be free until I did.
 And God needs my heart to be free, for the child in the teal hat.
 My mother.